 How does the Michigan cell phone law apply to teen drivers?

 Like all drivers in Michigan, teen drivers are prohibited from texting while driving.
-(MCL 257.602b(2)) However, teen drivers with a Level 1 or Level 2 graduated licensing status are prohibited from using “a cellular telephone while operating a motor vehicle upon a highway or street.”
+(MCL 257.602b(1)) However, the law prohibits teen drivers with a Level 1 or Level 2 graduated licensing status from using “a cellular telephone while operating a motor vehicle upon a highway or street.”
 (MCL 257.602c(1))

 The law which is called Kelsey’s Law describes “use” as initiating a call, answering a call or listening or engaging “in verbal communication through the cellular telephone.”
 (MCL 257.602c(1))